ChaoticLeah/aiscript-tools/README.md

 Before using for the first time make sure you:
 - Log into the instance in the browser you are using
-- Manually add the plugin the first time
+- Manually install your plugin in the first plugin slot.

 ## Shortcomings